Frequently Asked Questions on Estate Taxes

 When can I expect the Estate Tax Closing Letter?

-There can be some variation, but for returns that are accepted as filed and contain no other errors or special circumstances, you should expect to wait about 4 to 6 months after the return is filed to receive your closing letter.
+There can be some variation, but for returns that are accepted as filed and contain no other errors or special circumstances, you should expect to receive your closing letter about 4 to 6 months after the return is filed.
 Returns that are selected for examination or reviewed for statistical purposes will take longer.

 What is included in the Estate?